-Digital political advocacy: my journey from EU to US to Trans-Atlantic
+Digital political advocacy: my journey from the EU to the US to Transatlantic

 Twitter can truly connect people.
 Proof: I am sharing what I told a Brussels’ digital influencer event at the request of my American Twitter friends.

 Ranked 18th in the league of digital EU influencers, I was asked to prepare a personal presentation in the form of five tweets.
 As a well-known Brussels’ bubble tweeter (most people know me from the five years I influenced the EU energy & climate debate), I thought it would be a good idea to share how I got involved in the American political debate.

 Most of my Brussels’ audience knows me from tweets like this:

 But from November 2016, I started tweeting and blogging more broadly about politics, democracy, human rights and digital developments.
 Not just in the European Union, but increasingly with an eye on what was happening in the United States.
 And before I knew it, just by being in the right place at the right time, I became part of some American twitter communities and got involved with the American political debate.
 First by creating two twitter lists of what I dubbed the ‘Twistance‘ (Twitter + Resistance) movement, which went viral.
 Most of the rogue US government twitter accounts recommended my Twistance lists to their followers, and welcomed me to their #AltGov community – even giving me an endearing nick name.